 The Company applies a systematic methodology to determine the allowance for credit losses for secured loan receivables.
 The secured loan receivables portfolio is comprised solely of secured loans with similar risk profiles.
 This similarity allows the Company to apply a standard methodology to determine the credit quality for each loan.
-The credit quality of each loan is generally determined by the secured material, the initial and ongoing collateral value determination and the assessment of loan to value determination.
+The credit quality of each loan is generally determined by the secured material, the initial and ongoing collateral value determination and the assessment of loan-to-value determination.
 Typically, the Company's secured loan receivables within its portfolio have similar credit risk profiles and methods for assessing and monitoring credit risk.

-The Company evaluates its loan portfolio in one oftwo classes of secured loan receivables: those loans secured by: 1) bullion and 2) numismatic and semi-numismatic items.
+The Company evaluates its loan portfolio in one oftwo classes of secured loan receivables: those loans secured by: 1) bullion items and 2) numismatic and seminumismatic coins.
 The Company's secured loans by portfolio class, which align with management reporting, are as follows:

-December 31, 2017
+March 31, 2018 June 30, 2017 017

-Bullion \$ 64,970 67.0% \$ 61,767 67.7%
+Bullion \$ 74,752 68.3% \$ 61,767 67.7%

-Numismatic and semi-numismatic 32,001 33.0 29,471 32.3
+Numismatic and semi-numismatic 34,741 31.7 29,471 32.3

-\$ 96,971 100.0% \$ 91,238 100.0%
+\$ 109,493 100.0% \$ 91,238 100.0%

-Each of the two classes of receivables have the same initial measurement attribute and a similar method for assessing and monitoring credit risk.
-The methodology of assessing the credit quality of the secured loans acquired by the Company is similar to the secured loans originated by the Company; they are administered using the same internal reporting system, collateralized by precious metals or other pledged assets, for which a loan to value determination procedures are applied.
+Each of the two classes of secured loans receivables (bullion and numismatic & semi-numismatic) have the same initial measurement attribute and a similar method for assessing and monitoring credit risk.
+The methodology of assessing the credit quality of the secured loans acquired by the Company is similar to the secured loans originated by the Company; they are administered using the same internal reporting system, collateralized by precious metals, for which loan-to-value determination procedures are applied.

-Credit Quality of Loans and Non Performing Status
+Credit Quality of Loans and Non-Performing Status

 Generally, interest is due and payable within 30 days.
 A loan is considered past due if interest is not paid in 30 days or collateral calls are not met timely.
-Typically, loans do not achieve the threshold of non performing status due to the fact that customers are generally put into default for any interest past due over 30 days and for unsatisfied collateral calls.
+Typically, loans do not achieve the threshold of non-performing status due to the fact that customers are generally put into default for any interest past due over 30 days and for unsatisfied collateral calls.
 When this occurs the loan collateral is typically liquidated within 90 days.

 For certain secured loans, interest is billed monthly and, if not paid, is added to the outstanding loan balance.
-These secured loans are considered past due if their current loan-to-value ratio fails to meet established minimum equity levels, and the borrower fails to meet the collateral call required to reestablish the appropriate loan to value ratio
+These secured loans are considered past due if their current loan-to-value ratio fails to meet established minimum equity levels, and the borrower fails to meet the collateral call required to reestablish the appropriate loan-to-value ratio.